 Rojo-Manaute and Associates did a randomized controlled study of ultrasound-guided versus mini-open (<2 cm incision) carpal tunnel release and found 2 to 3 times better function and lower pain scores at 1 week and 6 months with the ultrasound technique.
 We have done over 150 of these operations without significant complications.

-PROCEDURE: The NMRF Research Team with colleagues from Mayo Clinic on outcomes following ultrasound-guided carpal tunnel release using the Sonex device and have completed 34 cases.
-Assessments are obtained pre-procedure, at 2 weeks, 1 month, 3 months, 6 months, a 1 year post-procedure.
+Status: We continue to track outcomes following ultrasound-guided carpal tunnel release using the Sonex device and have completed 74 cases.
+Assessments are obtained pre-procedure, at 2 weeks, 1 month, 3 months, 6 months and 1 year.

 All the research conducted through the Napa Medical Research Foundation, a 501(c)(3) nonprofit organization, is fully funded through generous donations received from individuals and family foundations.